Unleashing the Potential of Bilingual Children through Home-School-Community-University Partnerships

 We have a long-standing partnership with the Bell Foundation working on reseach and development projects on EAL teaching and assessment in schools.

-We also work in partnership with Association for Language Learning (ALL), National Association for Language Development in the Curriculum (NALDIC), Cambridgeshire County Council and the Bell Foundation in the education strand of a flagship AHRC/OWRI project on multilingualism and language policy (MEITS) led by Professor Wendy Bennett.
-A campaign called 'We are Multilingual' (WAM) is being led by Professor Linda Fisher which forms part of the legacy of the education strand of this project.
+We worked in partnership with Association for Language Learning (ALL), National Association for Language Development in the Curriculum (NALDIC), and Cambridgeshire County Council in the education strand of the AHRC/OWRI project on multilingualism and language policy (MEITS) and the campaign of 'We are Multilingual' (WAM) which forms part of the legacy of the education strand of the project.
 Follow project updates on blogs, news, events and Twitter.

 Research Programmes